Honolulu, January 22, 2012

 Honolulu, January 25, 2012

-The March 11, 2011 earthquake northeast of Japan and the impact of subsequent tsunami wave on the Tohoku coastline produced as much as 25 million tons of debris.
+The March 11, 2011 earthquake northeast of Japan and the impact of the subsequent tsunami wave on the Tohoku coastline produced as much as 25 million tons of debris.
 A large amount of the debris was released into the ocean.
 Under the influence of winds and currents, floating debris is dispersing over a large area and drifting eastward; it is predicted to reach Hawaii and the West Coast of the United States within the coming two years.
 In order to obtain some certainty about the model predictions, an expedition was made to survey the ocean northwest of Midway during December.
 Read more about the survey.

 October 13, 2011